kilbourne group logo

 670 4th Ave N, Fargo, ND

-Working with 24,000-plus-square-feet, Kilbourne Group and MBA Architects of Fargo have created a space housing everything wedding planners and event organizers would wish to have readily available for the perfect event: an in-house caterer, massage therapists, an event decorator, videographers, and a florist.
-These retail spaces within the venue are able to run independently, but benefit from a steady flow of customers from an anticipated 80 weddings and 40 concerts held on site throughout the year.
+These retail spaces within the venue are able to run independently but benefit from a steady flow of customers from an anticipated weddings and concerts held on site throughout the year.

 The St. Mark’s property hosted its first structure in the “frontier” days of the 1880s when the United Lutheran Church in America commissioned an English-speaking church be constructed in Dakota Territory.
 At that time, services in the area were held in “foreign tongues,” primarily Scandinavian.